hongbinbao/noserunner/README.md

 					          e.g. --duration=2D09H30M12S, which means 2 days, 09 hours, 30 minutes and 12 seconds

 	    --reportserver        Enable the report server feature.
-Default is disable
+Default is disable --server-config       Specify the path of server configuration file.
+                              Default is server.config under current directory
+        --device-config       Specify the path of device configuration file.
+                              Default is device.config under current directory
 	    --verbosity           Default is 2. set the level(1~5) of verbosity to get the help string of every test and the result argv                  Additional arguments accepted by nose
     e.g: